ketkeearyamane/deel-writing-test/content/docs/user-guides/hris-integrations/getting-started.md

 * Set up authentication correctly.
 For more information on how to set up authentication, see [How to authenticate.](https://nmbrs.stoplight.io/docs/nmbrs-restapi/e9e0f5292b4a1-authentication)

 ## Required endpoints
-The synchronisation of the employee data between two systems requires the following endpoints:
+The synchronisation of the employee data between your system and Nmbrs API requires the following endpoints:

 * Create employee
 * Update employee personal info

 ## Create employee

-Use the create endpoint to add a new employee's information to our system.
+Use the Create endpoint to add a new employee's information to the Nmbrs API database.
+You can include basic details, birth information, and contact data.
+The API supports storing records for both applicants and payroll employees.

 ### Sample request
 ```POST /companies/{companyId}/employees```